MacMaru/beep-infrastructure/README.md

 ### Prerequisites

 Before deploying the stack for the first time, there must be a hosted zone present in route 53.
-This hosted zone must represent manage the domain name that you pass to the BeepStack constructor in `beep-infrastructure.ts`:
+This hosted zone must manage the domain name that you pass to the BeepStack constructor in `beep-infrastructure.ts`:

 ```
 new BeepStack(app, 'Beep', {